joelouthan/theologic.us/content/posts/prayers/2020-11-30-noon_prayers.md

 draft: true
 ---

+Acts 2:42-43 “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.
+And awe came upon every soul, and many wonders and signs were being done through the apostles.”

+Pray for:

+- Devotion to word of God
+- Devotion to Each other
+- Breaking of bread together
+- Awe to fill our souls
+- Miracles
+- Expectations

+---

 Jeremiah 9:4-6 (ESV) Let everyone beware of his neighbor, and put no trust in any brother, for every brother is a deceiver,